High School Student Resume Templates (+ Writing Tips)

 • Soft skills are personality traits and habits that show how you approach a task.
 For example: attention to detail, problem-solving, self-motivation, time management and communication.

-• A technical skill is the ability or knowledge needed to perform a job.
-For example: Adobe Creative Suite (InDesign, Photoshop, Lightroom), Microsoft Office Suite, Google Docs, Java or HTML5.
+• Technical skills are abilities needed to perform a job.
+For example, Adobe Creative Suite (InDesign, Photoshop, Lightroom), Microsoft Office Suite, Google Docs, Java or HTML5.

-For more skill suggestions and tips, check out Top Skills to Put on a Resume.
+For more skill suggestions and tips, check out the top skills to put on a resume.

 3. Tailor your resume to the job you’re applying for.

-Customize your resume for each job application and employer by using the right keywords in your resume template for a high school student, based on specific phrases in the job description that highlight important skills and requirements.
+No two jobs are the same.
+Make sure to customize your resume for each job application by using keywords based on specific phrases in the job description that highlight important skills and requirements.

 5. Only include relevant information.